 |Hamilton Beach 31401||4 Slice|

-1. Breville BOV845BSS – The Ultimate Convection Toaster Oven
+1. Breville BOV845BSS – The Best All-Around Convection Toaster Oven

 Breville calls this model the “Smart Oven Pro” and for good reason.
 This is probably the nearest replacement to a conventional sized oven that you are going to find.
 They built on the success of their BOV800XL and added a few improvements.